afcarl/SDCND_Portfolio_Hiddink/README.md

 ## Overview

 This project is an implementation of an Extended Kalman Filter in C++.
 The filter utilizes both laser and radar data inputs, as each has its own advantages.
-On one hand, laser data can accurately define an object's position in space.
-On the other hand, radar data provides valuable speed data that can be used to track an object's velocity relative to the sensor.
+Laser data can accurately define an object's position in space.
+Radar data provides valuable speed data that can be used to track an object's velocity relative to the sensor.
 The following schematic outlines these concepts:

 ![sensor_pros_cons]

+Combining data from multiple sensors such that the resulting information has less uncertainty than either of the originals alone is the essence of [Sensor Fusion](https://en.wikipedia.org/wiki/Sensor_fusion).

 The process flow of the project is described below.
 Each measurement type is handled separately because they are recorded in different coordinate systems.